 Demand for Tutoring Center (TC) services has increased by nearly 200% over the past six years without adequate increases in resources.
-GET UPDATED INFO Source
+Source

-Increased Recruitment and Retention of Students of Color: Demographics: Students of Color- 24.9% Latino/Latina -7.1% Black/African American - 3.4% White - 73.2% Source
+Increased Recruitment and Retention of Students of Color:

+Demographics: Students of Color- 25.3% Latino/Latina - 8.3% Black/African American - 2.5% White - 72.4% Source

-Support for Students who are Homeless
+Support for students who are experiencing homelessness

 Because of the lack of data collected around this issue, the number of students this would affect is unknown.
 Regardless of the number of students it would serve, this service would still significantly increase access to WWU for students who cannot afford housing.
-GET SPECIFICS
+The urgent need related to this issue is increased access to emergency housing, and emergency housing that allows for a minimum of a 1 month stay with students not owing any money for taking advantage of emergency housing services.
 HB 2024